Managua, Nicaragua - Things to Do in Managua

 Where to Stay

-Zona Rosa (upscale area with hotels and restaurants)
+Zona Rosa (upscale area with restaurants and nightlife)

 Food & Dining